Introduction To The Cajon Box Drum

 Introduction To The Meinl Percussion Cajon Box Drum

-The Meinl percussion cajon box drum with internal snares has won the title of being amazon’s choice for those searching for a box drum.
+The Meinl percussion cajon box drum with internal snares is one of the best choices for those searching for a box drum.
 The sound port is at the back placed ideally for use with a microphone.
 This box drum is constructed from baltic birch in europe using only the finest quality materials you would expect from Meinl.
 Meinl back up the product with a two-year warranty.

 Features That Stand Out About The Meinl Percussion Cajon Box Drum